-Sector Plan Description summary Asset management policy and asset management plan The municipality has approved the asset management policy.
-The objective of the Asset Management Policy/plan is to prescribe the accounting and administrative policies and procedures relating to Property, Plant & Equipment (PPE), which are fixed assets of Elias Motsoaledi Local Municipality.
-A summary of the Principles supported in this policy are: A fixed asset shall mean an asset, either movable or immovable, under the control of the Municipality and from which the Municipality reasonably expects to derive economic benefits, or reasonably expects to use in service delivery, over a period extending beyond 12 months.
+Sector Plan Description summary A summary of the Principles supported in this policy are: A fixed asset shall mean an asset, either movable or immovable, under the control of the Municipality and from which the Municipality reasonably expects to derive economic benefits, or reasonably expects to use in service delivery, over a period extending beyond 12 months.
 The fixed asset register shall comply with the requirements of Generally Recognized Accounting Practice (GRAP) and any other accounting requirements, which may be prescribed.
-Fixed assets are classified under the following headings: Land Infrastructure Assets Community Assets Heritage Assets Investment Properties Other Assets Intangible Assets PPE is carried at cost less accumulated depreciation and any impairment losses, except for land and buildings which are revalued.Heritage assets, which are culturally significant resources and which are shown at cost, are nor depreciated due to the uncertainty regaring their estimated useful lives.Similarly, land is not depreciated as it is deemed to have an indefinite life.
+Fixed assets are classified under the following headings: Land Infrastructure Assets Community Assets Heritage Assets Investment Properties Other Assets Intangible Assets PPE is carried at cost less accumulated depreciation and any impairment losses, except for land and buildings which are revalued.
+Heritage assets, which are culturally significant resources and which are shown at cost, are nor depreciated due to the uncertainty regaring their estimated useful lives.
+Similarly, land is not depreciated as it is deemed to have an indefinite life.
 Subsequent expenditure relating to property, plant and equipment is capitalized if it is probable the future economic benefits or potential service delivery of the asset are enhanced in excess of the originally assessed standard of performance.
 If expenditure only restores the originally assessed standard o performance, then is it regarded as repairs and maintenance and is expensed.
 The enhancement of an existing asset so that is use is expanded or the further development of an asset so that its original life is extended is examples of subsequent expenditure which are capitalized.

 The difference between the net book value of assets (cost less accumulated depreciation) and the sales proceeds is reflected as a gain or loss in the statement of financial performance.

-nmary

-ity approved the supply chain management policy in n 11 of the Local Government Finance Management which requires municipalities to develop and implement n Management Policy.
-The principle objective of the been to comply with Section 217 of the Constitution, other things states that when contracting for goods and ystem must be fair, equitable, transparent, competitive and nd its relevant regulations also identify processes/ which must be included in a SCM Policy.

-Management (SCM) generally refers to the management ong the supply chain.
+Sector Plan Description summary Supply chain management system/policy The municipality approved the supply chain management policy in terms of ection 11 of the Local Government Finance Management Act (MFMA) which requires municipalities to develop and implement a Supply Chain Management Policy.
+The principle objective of the legislation has been to comply with Section 217 of the Constitution, which among other things states that when contracting for goods and services the system must be fair, equitable, transparent, competitive and cost effective.
+Supply Chain Management (SCM) generally refers to the management of activities along the supply chain.
+The MFMA and its relevant regulations also identify processes/mechanisms which must be included in a SCM Policy.
+The Supply Chain Management System is applicable for the: Procurement by the Municipality of all goods and services or works Selection of contractors to provide assistance in the provision of municipal services Selection of external mechanisms for the provision of municipal services in circumstances contemplated in Section 83 of the Local Municipal Systems Act Disposal of assets or goods no longer required ➤ Letting or sale of Municipal property.
+Elias Motsoaledi Local Municipality Supply Chain Management Policy was last reviewed on 16 November 2011.
+It is currently again under review and will be tabled to Council for adoption in May 2012 The specific objective of the SCM Unit is to ensure effective, efficient and transparent SCM systems, complemented by a strategy of coordinating and implementing comprehensive demand management plans as per the approved budget. ➤ Audit action plan ➤ Financial plan ➤ Debt management plan ➤ Audit committee appointed

-nain Management System is applicable for the:

-urement by the Municipality of all goods and services or

-ction of contractors to provide assistance in the provision unicipal services ction of external mechanisms for the provision of icipal services in circumstances contemplated in Section f the Local Municipal Systems Act osal of assets or goods no longer required ng or sale of Municipal property.

-edi Local Municipality Supply Chain Management Policy wed on 16 November 2011.
-It is currently again under II be tabled to Council for adoption in May 2012 bjective of the SCM Unit is to ensure effective, efficient nt SCM systems, complemented by a strategy of and implementing comprehensive demand management ne approved budget.

-action plan

-ncial plan

-management plan

-committee appointed